-- Penetrate an employee end-point computer by different techniques such as malicious documents sent by email or malicious URLs.
-Those malicious documents/URLs contain malicious code which seeks specific vulnerabilities in the host programs such as the browser or the document reader.
-And, during a rather naïve reading experience, the malicious code is able to sneak into the host program as a penetration point.
+- Penetrate an employee’s end-point computer by different techniques such as malicious documents sent by email or malicious URLs.
+Those malicious documents/URLs contain malicious code that seeks specific vulnerabilities in the host programs such as the browser or the document reader.
+And, during a rather na?ve reading experience, the malicious code is able to sneak into the host program as a penetration point.

-- Gain higher privilege once a malicious code already resides on a computer.
-Many times the attacks which were able to sneak into the host application don?t have enough privilege to continue their attack into the organization and that malicious code exploits vulnerabilities in the runtime environment of the application which can be the operating system or the JVM for example, vulnerabilities which can help the malicious code gain elevated privileges.
+- Gain higher privilege?once a malicious code already resides on a computer.
+Many times the attacks which were able to sneak into the host application don?t have enough privilege to continue their attack on the organization and that malicious code exploits vulnerabilities in the runtime environment of the application which can be the operating system or the JVM for example, vulnerabilities which can help the malicious code gain elevated privileges.

 So, from the point of view of the attack itself, we can definitely identify three main stages:

-- Attack at Transit Pre Breach – This state means an attack is moving around on its way to the target and in the target prior to exploitation of the vulnerability.
+- An attack at Transit Pre-Breach – This state means an attack is moving around on its way to the target and in the target prior to the exploitation of the vulnerability.

 The following diagram quantifies the complexity inherent in each attack stage both from the attacker and defender sides and below the diagram there are descriptions for each area and the concluding part:

 Those are the red areas in the diagram.
-Here an attack is on its way prior to exploitation, on its way referring to the enterprise that can scan the binary artifacts of the attack, either in the form of network packets, a visited website or specific document which is traveling via email servers or arriving to the target computer for example.
+Here an attack is on its way prior to exploitation, on its way referring to the enterprise that can scan the binary artifacts of the attack, either in the form of network packets, a visited website, or specific document which is traveling via email servers or arriving at the target computer for example.
 This approach is called static scanning.
-The enterprise can also emulate the expected behavior with the artifact (opening a document in a sandboxed environment) in a controlled environment and try to identify patterns in the behavior of the sandbox environment which resemble a known attack pattern – this is called behavioral scanning.
+The enterprise can also emulate the expected behavior with the artifact (opening a?document in a sandboxed environment) in a controlled environment and try to identify patterns in the behavior of the sandbox environment which resemble a known attack pattern ? this is called behavioral scanning.

 Attacks pose three challenges towards security systems at this stage:

-- Infinite Signature Mutations – Static scanners are looking for specific binary patterns in a file which should match to a malicious code sample in their database.
-Attackers are already much out smarted these tools where they have automation tools for changing those signatures in a random manner with the ability to create infinite number of static mutations.
+- Infinite Signature Mutations – Static scanners are looking for specific binary patterns in a file that should match to a malicious code sample in their database.
+Attackers are already much outsmarted these tools where they have automation tools for changing those signatures in a random manner with the ability to create an infinite number of static mutations.
 So a single attack can have an infinite amount of forms in its packaging.

-- Infinite number of mutations in behaviour – In the same way attackers outsmart the static scanners by creating infinite amount of static decorations on the attack, here as well, the attackers can create either dummy steps or reshuffle the attack steps which eventually produce the same result but from a behavioral pattern point of view it presents a different behavior.
-The spectrum of behavioral mutations seemed at first narrower then static mutations but with advancement of attack generators even that has been achieved.
+- An infinite number of mutations in behavior – In the same way, attackers outsmart the static scanners by creating an infinite amount of static decorations on the attack, here as well, the attackers can create either dummy steps or reshuffle the attack steps which eventually produce the same result but from a behavioral pattern point of view, it presents a different behavior.
+The spectrum of behavioral mutations seemed at first narrower than static mutations but with the advancement of attack generators, even that has been achieved.

 - Infinite Obfuscation – This technique has been adopted by attackers in a way that connects to the infinite static mutations factor but requires specific attention.
-Attackers in order to deceive the static scanners have created a technique which hides the malicious code itself by running some transformation on it such as encryption and having a small piece of code which is responsible for decrypting it on target prior to exploitations.
-Again, the range of options for obfuscating code are infinite which makes the static scanners’ work more difficult.
+Attackers, in order to deceive the static scanners, have created a technique that hides the malicious code itself by running some transformation on it such as encryption and having a small piece of code that is responsible for decrypting it on target prior to exploitations.
+Again, the range of options for obfuscating code is infinite which makes the static scanners’ work more difficult.

 Ability to Stop an Attack at Transit Post Breach

 Those are the black areas in the diagram.
-An attack which has already gained access into the network can take infinite number of possible attack paths to achieve its goals.
+An attack that has already gained access to the network can take an infinite number of possible attack paths to achieve its goals.
 Once an attack is inside the network then the relevant security products try to identify it.
-Such technologies surround big data/analytics which try to identify activities in the network which imply malicious activity or again network monitors which listen to the traffic and try to identify artifacts or static behavioral patterns of an attack.
+Such technologies surround big data/analytics which tries to identify activities in the network which imply malicious activity or again network monitors that listen to the traffic and try to identify artifacts or static behavioral patterns of an attack.
 Those tools rely on different informational signals which serve as attack signals.

-This makes the ability to deduce that there is an attack, its boundaries and goals from specific signals coming from different sensors in the network very limited.
+This makes the ability to deduce that there is an attack, its boundaries, and goals from specific signals coming from different sensors in the network very limited.
 Sensors deployed on the network never provide true visibility into what?s really happening in the network so the picture is always partial.
 Add to that deception techniques about the path of attack and you stumble into a very difficult problem.
-Again, I am not arguing that all security analytics products which focus on post breach are not important, on the contrary, they are very important.
-Just saying it is just the beginning in a very long path towards real effectiveness in that area.
+Again, I am not arguing that all security analytics products which focus on post-breach are not important, on the contrary, they are very important.
+Just saying it is just the beginning of a very long path towards real effectiveness in that area.
 Machine learning is already playing a serious role and AI will definitely be an ingredient in a future solution.

 Those are the dark blue areas in the diagram.
-Here the challenge is reversed towards the attacker where there are only limited amount of entry points into the system.
+Here the challenge is reversed towards the attacker where there is a limited amount of entry points into the system.
 Entry points a.k.a vulnerabilities.
 Those are:

-- Zero Days – This is an unsolved problem.
-There are many approaches towards that such as ASLR and DEP on Windows but still there is no bulletproof solution for it.
-In the startups scene I am aware that quite a few are working very hard on a solution.
-Attackers identified this soft belly long time ago and it is the main weapon of choice for targeted attacks which can potentially yield serious gains for the attacker.
+- Zero Days ?
+This is an unsolved problem.
+There are many approaches to that such as ASLR and DEP on Windows but still, there is no bulletproof solution for it.
+In the startups’ scene, I am aware that quite a few are working very hard on a solution.
+Attackers identified this soft belly a long time ago and it is the main weapon of choice for targeted attacks which can potentially yield serious gains for the attacker.

 Players in the Area of Penetration Prevention

-Technologies which isolate the user applications with a virtualized environment.
-The philosophy behind it is that even if there was an exploitation in the application still it won’t propagate to the computer environment and the attack will be contained.
-From an engineering point of view I think these guys have the most challenging task as the balance between isolation and usability has inverse correlation in productivity and it all involves virtualization on an end-point which is a difficult task on its own.
-Leading players are Bromium and Invincea, well established startups with very good traction in the market.
+Technologies that isolate the user applications with a virtualized environment.
+The philosophy behind it is that even if there was exploitation in the application still it won’t propagate to the computer environment and the attack will be contained.
+From an engineering point of view, I think these guys have the most challenging task as the balance between isolation and usability has an inverse correlation in productivity and it all involves virtualization on an end-point which is a difficult task on its own.
+Leading players are Bromium?and Invincea, well-established startups with very good traction in the market.

 Exploitation Detection & Prevention

 Invest in closing the gap posed by vulnerabilities.
-Starting from patch automation, prioritized vulnerabilities scanning up to security code analysis for in-house applications—it is all worth it.
-Furthermore, seek out for solutions which deal directly with the problem of zero days, there are several startups in this area, and their contributions can have much higher magnitude than any other security investment in post or pre breach phases.
+Starting from patch automation, prioritized vulnerabilities scanning up to security code analysis for in-house applications?it is all worth it.
+Furthermore, seek out solutions that deal directly with the problem of zero-days, there are several startups in this area, and their contributions can have a much higher magnitude than any other security investment in a post or pre-breach phase.